-- Educational Stipend: Up to \$6,000 of the per participant funding can be used as an educational stipend to the pre-apprentices.
-Applicants must articulate their plan with the educational stipend, which can be up to \$6,000 per pre-apprentice, however 100% of this funding must go to the pre-apprentices.
+- Educational Stipend: Up to \$6,000 of the per participant funding can be used as an educational stipend to pre-apprentices.
+Applicants must articulate their plan with the educational stipend, which can be up to \$6,000 per pre-apprentice; however, 100% of this funding must go to the pre-apprentices.
 The pre-apprenticeship program must articulate how the stipend will be fairly distributed over the duration of pre-apprenticeship program and align with completion.

 - Program Costs: The program can only apply for \$6,000 of per participant funding to cover program costs.
 Allowable program costs include:

-- Marketing of program to employers
+- Marketing program to employers

 - Recruitment of opportunity youth

 - Employer mentor training

 - Staffing for administering the program

-- \circ Data and reporting costs, both staffing and software
+- Data and reporting costs, both staffing and software

 - Supportive Services:

 - Transportation

 - Equipment and tools including laptops, tablets and software along with other industry connected tools

 - Internet connection services

 - Emergency housing

 - Mental Health Services

 - Mentoring

 - Coaching including life coaching, interview coaching

 - Work clothing

 - Legal support for participants

 - Staffing for case management

 - Instructional costs

 - Curriculum development

 - Certification costs

-- Instructor salaries
+- Instructor's salaries

 - Instructor training

 - Learning materials

-- Administrative overhead costs are limited to 10% of the grant award this includes costs such as administration and executive team salaries.
+Administrative overhead costs are limited to 10% of the grant award - this includes costs such as administration and executive team salaries Under no circumstances shall these funds be utilized for: